Gaurav215Rawat/Gaurav215Rawat/README.md

 **Hello!** I'm Gaurav Rawat, a passionate data scientist and software engineer.
 I specialize in machine learning, deep learning, and AI/ML, with hands-on experience in developing innovative solutions.

 🚀 What I Do
-🎓 Education: I hold a Master's degree in Computer Applications from the University of Petroleum and Energy Studies.
-💻 Projects: I've created innovative projects, like a dog emotion prediction system using ML and RNN, an IMDB sentiment analysis model, and a student score predictor using linear regression.
+📚 Education: Master's in Computer Applications from University of Petroleum and Energy Studies 🧑‍💻 Projects: Created a dog emotion prediction system, an IMDB sentiment analysis model, and a linear regression predictor for student scores
-🏢 Experience: I gained hands-on experience as a Data Science Intern at Celebal Technology and as an AI/ML Intern at IBM & Pheme Software Pvt.
-Ltd.g
+🏢 Experience: Worked as a Data Science Intern at Celebal Technology and AI/ML Intern at IBM & Pheme Software Pvt.
+Ltd 💡 Skills: Proficient in Python, SQL, Machine Learning, and Deep Learning

 I love exploring new technologies and creating impactful solutions.
 Feel free to explore my projects and connect with me for collaboration or just to talk about tech.